-- Remove any extra fat that you may see coming out from under the skin.
-Do not remove or separate the skin from the meat as that is what gives the breast all of its flavors.
+Remove any extra fat that you may see coming out from under the skin.
+However, do not remove or separate the skin from the meat as that is what gives the breast all of its flavors.

-- Check for seasoning.
-I generously season the breasts prior to cooking so a nice crisp coating will form, and I am satisfied with the taste.
+Season generously the breasts prior to cooking so a nice crisp coating will form, and I am satisfied with the taste.
 Please add more salt to counterbalance the sweetness of the cranberries and the jam.

 Side Dishes Suggestion.